anodynos/uRequire/readme.md

   -o, --outputPath <outputPath>  Output converted files onto this directory

-  -f, --forceOverwriteSources    Overwrite *source* files (-o not needed & ignored)
+  -f, --forceOverwriteSources    Overwrite *source* files (-o not needed & ignored).
+Usefull if your source is not *real source*, eg you use coffeescript

   -v, --verbose                  Print module processing information